Thursdays @ 12:30 in History

 January 10 - [PDW] - Laurel Shire and Maggie Ross (MA Student and Wellness Ambassador) - "Planning for Success: Mental Health and Wellness"

-January 17 - [RSS] - Professor Graham Broad (Department of History, King's University College) - "Eddie and I: The Book I Wrote about the Book I wrote"
+January 17 - [RSS] - Professor Graham Broad (Department of History, King's University College) - "Eddie and I: Theory, Method and Microhistory in the Biography of A.E.
+McKay, Western's First World War Flying Ace"

 January 24 - [PDW] - Francine McKenzie and Sarah Poulin (PhD Candidate) - "Professional Decorum in Academic Life"